ibm-cloud-docs/cognos-dashboard-embedded/ddeusecase_updatedatasourceinfo.md

 -	New credentials, for example a changed password, for accessing the data source.
 -	New columns are added to the data source.

-The dashboard specification that is returned by *dashboardAPI.getSpec()* contains the definitions of all the data sources that are passed in, in earlier *dashboardAPI.addSources()* calls.
+The *dashboardAPI.getSpec()* method returns all definitions of data source that were previously passed in to *dashboardAPI.addSources()*  calls.
 To allow your embedding app to update these data source module definitions, you must use the *updateModuleDefinitions()* method before you open the saved dashboard specification.
 This method takes two parameters:
 -	Old dashboard specification
 -	Data source updater callback function